nguyenkvvn/AR7-Camper3/README.md

 The Camper III package includes the following:
 - **Raw measurements for the AR-7** - Hand measured with calipers.
 Not a data package.
 Not for printing.
-- **AR-7 - Legacy Reciever** - This print-ready model is based off the aesthetics a standard AR-7 reciever from Henry's production run from when they were in Brooklyn.
 - **AR-7 Camper III - Reciever** - This print-ready model includes enhancements to the AR-7 reciever, such as 1913 brace/stock mount, top picatinny rails, gutter-sights in the picatinny, AR-15 grip compatibility, and reciever reinforcement for 3D printing or polymer-injection.
 The Camper III is NOT compatible with AR-7 storage stocks or other AR-7 accessories.

 ## Trivia